Mitictonylor/Ruby_array_loops_hashes_practice/README.md

 **Exercise C**

-Given an array of Hashes
+Given an array of Hashes, complete these tasks:
-Complete these tasks:
 - Change the capital of Wales from "Swansea" to "Cardiff".
 - Create a Hash for Northern Ireland and add it to the united_kingdom array (The capital is Belfast, and the population is 1,811,000).
 - Use a loop to print the names of all the countries in the UK.